History of Sierra Leone: Aftermath

-In these years, the political system was that each large village along with its satellite villages and settlements would be headed by a chief.
+In these years, the political system was such that each large village along with its satellite villages and settlements would be headed by a chief.
 The chief would have a private army of warriors.
 Sometimes several chiefs would group themselves into a confederacy, acknowledging one of themselves as king (or high chief).
 Each paid the king fealty.
 If one were attacked, the king would come to his aid, and the king could adjudicate local disputes.

 Despite their many political divisions, the people of the country were united by cultural similarity.
 One component of this was the Poro, an organisation common to many different kingdoms and ethnolinguistic groups.
 The Mende claim to be its originators, and there is nothing to contradict this.
 Possibly they imported it.
 The Temne claim to have imported it from the Sherbro or Bulom.
 The Dutch geographer Olfert Dapper knew of it in the 17th century.
 It is often described as a "secret society", and this is partly true: its rites are closed to non-members, and what happens in the "Poro bush" is never disclosed.
 However, its membership is very broad: among the Mende, almost all men, and some women, are initiates.
 In recent years it has not (as far as is known) had a central organisation: autonomous chapters exist for each chiefdom or village.
 However, it is said that in pre-Protectorate days there was a "Grand Poro" with cross-chiefdom powers of making war and peace.
 It is widely agreed that it has a restraining influence on the powers of the chiefs.
 Headed by a fearsome principal spirit, the Gbeni, it plays a major role in the rite of passage of males from puberty to manhood.
 It imparts some education.
 In some areas, it had supervisory powers over trade, and the banking system, which used iron bars as a medium of exchange.
 It is not the only important society in Sierra Leone: the Sande is a female-only analogue of it; there is also the Humoi which regulates sex, and the Njayei and the Wunde.
 The Kpa is a healing-arts collegium.

-The impact of the Mane invasions on the Sapes was obviously considerable, in that they lost their political autonomy.
-There were other effects as well: trade with the interior was interrupted, and thousands were sold as slaves to the Europeans.
+Besides the political impact, there were economic effects as well: trade with the interior was interrupted, and thousands were sold as slaves to the Europeans.
 In industry, a flourishing tradition in fine ivory carving was ended; however, improved ironworking techniques were introduced.